mahmoudparsian/data-warehousing/syllabus/week-09_OLAP_and_Business_Intelligence/OLAP_Operations/OLAP_roll_down_1.md

 1. **Created a Star Schema** with sample records.
 2. **Explored Roll-Down (Drill-Down) Operations**, moving from **higher-level aggregations to detailed breakdowns**.
 3. **Covered multiple perspectives** (time, product, store, customer).

-Would you like more complex queries or additional breakdowns? 😊